Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-and-typescript.md

 ![NextJS missing TypeScript info](https://cdn.hashnode.com/res/hashnode/image/upload/v1645507576443/Vlqo3_jbi.png)

-Note: It could show different packages here.
+> Note: It could show different packages here.
 Follow whatever the CLI tells you.

-Once installed, and when you re-run the command, it should state it will create the `tsconfig.json` for you.
+Once installed and re-run the command, it should state it will create the `tsconfig.json` for you.
 This file will now be populated with the correct contents.

-There is one task left to do: converting our files from `.js` to `.tsx` to leverage TypeScript files.
+One task is to convert our files from `.js` to `.tsx` to leverage TypeScript files.

 Note this only affects your files, do not change the config files at the root of your project.